 • It is not absolutely necessary to include a header – if you arrange your Excel data as shown above, Pincello will automatically detect your milestones and tasks without it.

 With your Excel spreadsheet all set up, you are now ready to import it.
 Simply click the Create a new timeline from Excel button on the main page and then browse to your .xlsx file or drag & drop it into Pincello’s Import wizard to get to the next step.

 Note: Besides .xlsx, we also support .xls and .xlsm files.

 Now, if you have multiple sheets in your Excel file, select the one you wish to use from the drop-down menu under your document’s name.
 Pincello will bring in your data and try to automatically detect the header (if any) based on your columns’ names.

-You can also choose a new header if you wish, simply by checking the desired row, or quickly pick a different file to import.
+You can also choose a new header if you wish (simply by checking the desired row), pick a different file to import, or instantly switch between International and US date formats.
 Once happy, click Next to move further to the Map Columns tab.